-- 8. Guidelines for how we expect pupils to behave, to ensure the smooth running of the School and the safety of each individual within it, are issued to all staff, parents and pupils and form part of the parents' contract with the School.
+- 14. Guidelines for how we expect pupils to behave, to ensure the smooth running of the School and the safety of each individual within it, are issued to all staff, parents and pupils and form part of the parents' contract with the School.
 Should an occasion arise where the behaviour of a pupil is considered inappropriate, dangerous or unacceptable, it may be necessary to impose a sanction.
 All sanctions will be reasonable in all circumstances and account will be taken of the pupil's age, any special educational needs or disability they may have, and any religious requirements affecting them.
-The purpose of this sanction is to help the pupil to take responsibility for his or her actions, reinforce the disapproval of the Staff and to act as a deterrent against a repeat of the behaviour. - 9.
+The purpose of this sanction is to help the pupil to take responsibility for his or her actions, reinforce the disapproval of the Staff and to act as a deterrent against a repeat of the behaviour. - 15.
 Under section 131 of the School Standards and Framework Act 1998, corporal punishment is prohibited within the School and is illegal in all circumstances.
 Physical intervention is only allowed where there is a serious risk to a pupil's health and safety.
-See Section "Physical Restraint and the use of Reasonable Force" (Paragraphs 37 47) below. - 10.
-Our behaviour policy can only be deemed effective if its implementation results in fewer incidents of unacceptable behaviour.
+See Section "Physical Restraint and the use of Reasonable Force" (Paragraphs 37 - 47) below.

+- 16. Our behaviour policy can only be deemed effective if its implementation results in fewer incidents of unacceptable behaviour.
 To this end, all members of staff have a role to play in helping pupils alter their patterns of behaviour.
-This responsibility falls in particular to Tutors, House staff and the School Nurse.

-- 11. The School recognises its duty under the Equality Act (2010) to ensure that this policy is applied appropriately in the case of pupils with special educational needs.
-In particular, consideration will be taken of any relevant mitigating factors which might result from their special educational needs. - 12.
+This responsibility falls in particular to Tutors, House staff and the School Nurse. - 17.
+The School recognises its duty under the Equality Act (2010) to ensure that this policy is applied appropriately in the case of pupils with special educational needs.
+In particular, consideration will be taken of any relevant mitigating factors which might result from their special educational needs. - 18.
 The School will also consider whether the behaviour under review gives cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this may be the case, staff should follow procedures detailed in P2.2 Safeguarding and Child Protection Policy.
+Where this may be the case, staff should follow procedures detailed in the Safeguarding and Child Protection Policy.
 The School will also consider whether continuing disruptive behaviour might be the result of unmet educational or other needs.
-At this point, the School will consider whether a multi-agency assessment is necessary. - 13.
-Sanctions may be imposed by any member of School staff.
+At this point, the School will consider whether a multi-agency assessment is necessary. - 19.
+Lower-level sanctions may be imposed by any member of School staff.
 Any decision to impose sanctions must be made on the school premises or while the pupil is under the charge of the member of staff.
-The issue of all sanctions must be recorded in a sanctions log kept in the House Log Books, on the sanction document found in "Admin/boarding" and advised to the relevant tutor.
-These will be discussed with the Head at the weekly Pastoral Meeting.

-14. Sanctions may include:

-- Curtailment of privilege (e.g. early bedtime / removal of free time / confining to the school grounds / gating) - Exclusion from musical activities - Tasks which help the community (community service e.g. washing school minibuses/ litter picking) - Extra work to be done in free time (catch-up) - Contact with parents informing them of misbehaviour - 15.
-It is the responsibility of every member of staff to deal with indiscipline immediately and to report serious breaches to a member of the Leadership Team. .
+The serious sanctions, such as suspensions, must be recorded in a sanctions log kept in the House Logbooks, on the sanction document found in "Admin/boarding" and advised to the relevant tutor.
+These will be discussed with the Head at the weekly Pastoral Meeting. - 20.
+Lower-level sanctions may include, but are not limited to: - Curtailment of privilege (e.g. early bedtime / removal of free time / confining to the school grounds / gating) - Exclusion from musical activities - Confiscation of electronic devices - Tasks which help the community (community service e.g. washing school minibuses, litter picking, tidying the music library) - Extra work to be done in free time (catch-up) - Contact with parents informing them of misbehaviour - 21.
+It is the responsibility of every member of staff to deal with indiscipline immediately and to report serious breaches to a member of the Leadership Team.